PriyanshCloudKeeper/testing/docs/lens/billingsummary/recommendations.md

 - **Leverage Different Storage Classes**: Recommendations for using alternative storage tiers, like S3 Glacier, to optimize costs related to data storage.
 - **Upgrade Version to Remove Extended Support Costs**: Helps you identify and upgrade legacy versions of services that are incurring extended support costs.

-These recommendations provide users with strategies to **optimize their AWS spending** and improve overall cost efficiency.

 import Admonition from '@theme/Admonition';

 <Admonition type="note" title="Note">